 Did you know that some businesses get more revenue from secondary products rather than from the primary ones?
-Working with other companies will allow you to enter new market with an idea and product you have.
+Working with other companies will allow you to enter a new market with an idea and product you have.

 9. Innovation risk reduction

-Any innovation has risks, but if you work with experts you minimize your risk of failure, especially if you agile and get feedback from your target on a regular basis.
+Any innovation has risks, but if you work with experts you minimize your risk of failure, especially if you are agile and get feedback from your target on a regular basis.

 Let’s look at open innovation case studies

-Another example is GE’s project – First Build, a co-create collaboration platform, which connects designers, engineers, and thinkers to share ideas with other members who can discuss it together.
+Another example is GE’s project – First Build, a co-create collaboration platform, which connects designers, engineers, and thinkers to share ideas with other members who can discuss them together.
 It is one of the open innovation models that aims to provide a platform that can help both external and internal individuals to collaborate together in terms of ideas sharing and manufacturing to reach innovative ideas for products and services.

 Open innovation was also adopted by NASA in order to build a mathematical algorithm that can determine the optimal content of medical kits for NASA’s future manned missions.
-In order to reach an innovative software who can solve this problem, NASA collaborated with TopCoder, Harvard Business School, and London Business School.
+In order to reach an innovative software that can solve this problem, NASA collaborated with TopCoder, Harvard Business School, and London Business School.
 The application of open innovation created a cost-effective and time-effective solution that could not be reached using the internal team alone.

 Currently, the company is adopting open innovation models on levels between the team and other entrepreneurs from one side and the company and its consumers from the other.
 The Coca-Cola Accelerator program aims to help start-ups in eight cities around the world; Sydney, Buenos Aires, Rio de Janeiro, Berlin, Singapore, Istanbul, San Francisco, and Bangalore.
-Those start-ups aim to think in innovative ways to build a the Happiness Coca-Cola brand.
+Those start-ups aim to think of innovative ways to build the Happiness Coca-Cola brand.

 Another great open innovation step LEGO did was building a partnership between the company and MIT Media Lab to deliver programmable bricks, which was introduced as LEGO Windstorm.

 Accelerators provide startups with an innovative and empowering environment to create new things.
 Samsung offers these startups an initial investment, facilities to work in, as well as some resources from their vast pool.
-The idea is that the products coming from the internal startups could become a part of Samsung’s product portfolio over time or just serve as learning experiences for the company.
+The idea is that the products coming from internal startups could become a part of Samsung’s product portfolio over time or just serve as learning experiences for the company.

 Acquisitions aim to bring in startups working on innovations that are at the core of Samsung’s strategic areas of the future.
 These acquisitions often remain independent units and can even join the Accelerator program.

 By collaborating with startups, Samsung aims to benefit from the variety of innovations that smaller companies have already come up with.
-These companies often have products that can complement or be integrated to Samsung’s own products, creating value for both parties.
+These companies often have products that can complement or be integrated into Samsung’s own products, creating value for both parties.

 The Entrepreneurs in Residence program allows Cisco to invite early-stage entrepreneurs with big ideas for enterprise solutions to join their startup incubation program.
-This includes access funding from Cisco, potential opportunities to collaborate with their product & engineering teams, co-working space in Silicon Valley and much more.
+This includes access funding from Cisco, potential opportunities to collaborate with their product & engineering teams, co-working space in Silicon Valley, and much more.

 Wayra by Telefonica has been around for three years, and today, it is present in 11 countries across Latin America and Europe.
-It seems to be very well organised and it is very active with more than 300 startups engaged so far.
+It seems to be very well organized and it is very active with more than 300 startups engaged so far.

 The French car manufacturer has launched a collaborative project to design the cars of the future and aimed at multiplying the company’s partnerships with scientific laboratories all around the world.
 This project materialized into the creation of a network of OpenLabs.
 These structures are designed to allow the encounter between the group’s research centers and the external partners.
 They have a goal of thinking about the future of the automotive industry, particularly according to scientific advances.

 The idea for Nivea’s B&W deodorant was coined together with Nivea’s users through social media.
 The way Nivea collaborated with its users throughout the R&D process is very interesting.
-They pretty much said that “okay, we know that our current product can be connected to stains in clothes.
+They pretty much said that “Okay, we know that our current product can be connected to stains in clothes.
 Could you share your stories and home remedies so that we can develop a better product?”
 Nivea then partnered up with a company they found via pearlfinder and developed, together with the users, the B&W deodorant.
-This admittance of issues in their product could have been seen as a sign of weakness, however, users were very active in collaborating with Nivea and the end-product ended up being a great success.
+This admittance of issues in their product could have been seen as a sign of weakness, however, users were very active in collaborating with Nivea and the end product ended up being a great success.

 Telegram is a messenger application that works on computers and smartphones very much like WhatsApp and Line.
 However, what makes Telegram different is how much users can contribute to its content openly.
 Users with any developing skills can create their own stickers and bots on the Telegram platform.
-Telegram also promotes the best stickers updating an in-app list of the trending stickers.
+Telegram also promotes the best stickers by updating an in-app list of trending stickers.

 Open Innovation Books

 Open innovation is one of the hottest topics in strategy and management today.
 The concept of capturing ideas in a hub of collaboration, together with the outsourcing of tasks is a revolution that is rapidly changing our culture.
-A Guide to Open Innovation explains how to use the power of the internet to build and innovate in order to introduce a consumer democracy that has never existed before.
-With corporate case studies and best practice advice, this book is a vital read for anyone who wants to find innovative products and services from outside their organizations, make them work and overcome the practical difficulties that lie in the way.
+A Guide to Open Innovation explains how to use the power of the Internet to build and innovate in order to introduce a consumer democracy that has never existed before.
+With corporate case studies and best practice advice, this book is a vital read for anyone who wants to find innovative products and services from outside their organizations, make them work, and overcome the practical difficulties that lie in the way.

 Chesbrough shows how companies in any industry can make the critical shift from product- to service-centric thinking, from closed to open innovation where co-creating with customers enables sustainable business models that drive continuous value creation for customers.
 He maps out a strategic approach and proven framework that any individual, business unit, company, or industry can put to work for renewed growth and profits.
 The book includes guidance and compelling examples for small and large companies, services businesses, and emerging economies, as well as a path forward for the innovation industry.

-Authors describe an emergent model of innovation in which firms draw on research and development that may lie outside their own boundaries.
+The authors describe an emergent model of innovation in which firms draw on research and development that may lie outside their own boundaries.
 The book will be key reading for academics, researchers, and graduate students of innovation and technology management.